Skip to main content

 Included value misaligned.
 If the monthly value includes services members actually want less than they want the services outside the membership, members feel the membership is not worth it and churn.
 Common failure: including only skincare treatments when members actually want injectables.

 No minimum term.
-Year-one retention is usually 30 to 50 percent, too low to compound into LTV benefits.
+Year-one retention tends to run low, too low to compound into LTV benefits.

 Membership priced above the most-frequent treatment.
 If the membership is $299 and a Botox treatment is $400, members struggle to perceive the value.
 The membership needs to sit below the most-common individual purchase.

-Difficult enrollment flow.If members have to sign paperwork at checkout that introduces friction at the moment the practice is asking for commitment, conversion rate drops 30 to 50 percent.
+Difficult enrollment flow.If members have to sign paperwork at checkout that introduces friction at the moment the practice is asking for commitment, conversion rate drops sharply.
 The enrollment should be as simple as “sign here, swipe your card, you’re in.”

 How to launch or migrate.

 For a practice without an existing membership: launch with a three-month runway for enrollment.
-Offer founding-member pricing (10 to 15 percent off the ongoing rate) for the first 50 or 100 members.
+Offer founding-member pricing (a modest discount off the ongoing rate) for an initial cohort of members.
 Enroll at consultation, enroll at treatment, enroll at checkout; have every patient-facing team member trained on the pitch.
-Measurable target: 30 to 40 percent of new patients enroll in membership within the first visit.
+The target is to enroll a meaningful share of new patients in membership within the first visit.

 For a practice with an existing fragmented “membership” (meaning a small number of patients on an ad-hoc monthly discount arrangement): convert to the new structured membership over 6 months.
 Grandfather existing members at whatever rate they are paying, but require them to agree to the new structure at their annual renewal.

 For a practice converting from fully transactional: introduce the membership at an existing-patient event or through a targeted email cadence.
-Focus on the patients who have visited three or more times in the past 12 months; they are the highest-probability converters.
-Target 15 to 25 percent of your repeat-patient base converting to membership within the first 6 months.
+Focus on the patients who have visited several times in the past year; they are the highest-probability converters.
+Aim to convert a meaningful share of your repeat-patient base to membership within the first several months.

 The marketing implications.